It is not a disease itself but a symptom of an underlying health problem.

 The symptoms of diadochokinesis fall into a category of neurological problems known as ataxia.

-Another neurological sign that can appear in people with multiple sclerosis is called dysmetria, which refers to a person’s inability to judge distance.
+Another neurological sign that can appear in people with multiple sclerosis is dysmetria, which refers to a person’s inability to judge distance.

 Diadochokinesis can affect three main areas of the body: